osrf/ros2multirobotbook/src/ros2_cli.md

 ```

 The last sub command in the `pkg` command is `create`. `Create` is a tool to help
 you create a ROS package.
-We'll use this subcommand later in the chapter to
+We'll use this sub command later in the chapter to
 create a new ROS package.
 The short of it is that you feed the command your
 package name and all of the relevant information for your package as optional
 arguments.